CodingKoopa/yamdi/README.md

 # Yet Another Minecraft Docker Image

-Yet Another Minecraft Docker Image is a Docker image for running the Spigot and Paper Minecraft server softwares that aims to be as clean as possible while maintaining functionality.
+Yet Another Minecraft Docker Image is a Docker image for running the Spigot and Paper Minecraft server softwares that aims to do everything securely and tactfully.
 This is a fork of [this](https://github.com/AshDevFr/docker-spigot/) setup, but with many changes made with this philosphy in mind:
 - The code for both the Docker image building and the script starting up Spigot should be understandable.
 Important design decisions should be properly documented.
 - The code should be concise, combining statements where it makes sense.
 - The code shouldn't do anything unnecessary.